-Complementary nutritional information is information that aims to facilitate the consumer's understanding of the nutritional value of the food product and to help him/her interpret the statement about the nutrient.
-There are several ways to present information that can be used in the labels of food products (e.g. graphs, tables and others).
+Complementary nutritional information is information that aims to facilitate the consumer's understanding of the nutritional value of the food product and to help interpret the statement about the nutrient.
+There are several ways to present information that can be used in the labels of food products (e.g., graphs, tables, and others).
 The use of complementary nutritional information on the label of food products is optional and supplements the declaration of the nutrients.
-Complementary nutritional information on the label should be accompanied by educational programs for the consumer to increase his/her understanding and to allow for a better use of the information.
+Complementary nutritional information on the label should be accompanied by consumer educational programs which aim to increase consumer understanding and allow for better use of the information.